zinelabidine/Musica/ecom-front/README.md

 ```
 npm install
 ```
+___
+# Bug
+I get problem with this command, i have run 'sudo apt install nodejs-legacy' to fix it.
+Problem is due because node not exist, but nodejs have been already installed.
+___

 Behind the scenes this will also call `bower install`.
 You should find that you have two new folders in your project.